hungrybluedev/rng_testbench/README.md

    Otherwise, refer to their respective repositories:
    [ent](https://github.com/jj1bdx/ent) and
    [dieharder](https://github.com/seehuhn/dieharder).
-3. Modify `.env.sample` to create an `.env` file.
-Then run `source .env` to load the environment variables.
-(This works on Unix-based systems, so the analogous process needs to be followed on Windows).
+3. Optionally create a config.toml file based on the sample provided if any of the settings need to be changed.

 ## Usage